apple/swift-migration-guide/Guide.docc/MigrationStrategy.md

 Changes here can only have local effects, making it possible to keep work contained.

+Your changes do not _need_ to be contained to the module, however.
+Dependencies under your control that have [unsafe global state][Global] or [trivially-`Sendable` types][Sendable] can be the root cause of many warnings across your project.
+These can often be the best things to focus on first.

+[Global]: <doc:CommonProblems#Unsafe-Global-and-Static-Variables>
+[Sendable]: <doc:CommonProblems#Implicitly-Sendable-Types>

 ## Use the Swift 5 Language Mode

 You could find it quite challenging to move a project from Swift 5 with no